 All of which adds up to this: If you’re suffering from chronic pain, taking steps to minimize your nighttime discomfort could help you sleep better.
 And by sleeping better, you could actually end up feeling a little bit less uncomfortable the next day.

 Depending on where you’re hurting, certain positions may help you sleep more soundly.
-Here’s how to find a little bit of relief from:
+Here are some adjustments to try before seeking advice from an orthopedic or pain doctor:

 - Back pain: Sleep on your back or side with a pillow beneath your knees to take pressure off of your spine.
 If your pain is frequent or severe, we recommend investing in the best mattress for back pain and pairing it with an adjustable bed frame.
 Mattresses designed for pain relief support healthy spinal alignment, which can ease discomfort and prevent future pressure points.